krystianity/node-bitstamp/README.md

 // @ https://www.bitstamp.net/account/login/
 // To get an API key, go to "Account", "Security" and then "API Access".
-// Set permissions and lick "Generate key"
+// Set permissions and click "Generate key"
 // Dont forget to active the key and confirm the email. const key = "abc3def4ghi5jkl6mno7";
 const secret = "abcdefghijklmno";